Globus Example

 RDHPCS maintains Cloud Stores in Microsoft Azure, Amazon S3, and Google Cloud.
 From the Globus perspective, connecting to these types of resources is identical to any other endpoints serving DTNs.
 The RDHPCS Globus plan offers connectors to access data to and from a public site available via AWS resources.

-2. Select “existing organizational login” NOAA RDHPCS.
+2. Select the “existing organizational login” NOAA RDHPCS.
 The File Manager page displays.

 3. Select Collection, and search for NOAARDHPCS# collections.